-Sarah advises energy generation facilities, large commercial energy users, and utilities with respect to state and federal energy regulatory issues throughout New England.
+Sarah Tracy advises renewable energy generation facilities, large commercial energy users, and utilities with respect to state and federal energy regulatory issues throughout New England.

 Prior to joining Pierce Atwood, Sarah was a staff attorney with the Maine Public Utilities Commission (MPUC) in the Legal and the Electricity and Gas Division.
 This experience provides her with unique insight into the perspectives of energy regulators, which she balances with a deep understanding of the business realities faced by her clients.

 Before she joined the MPUC, Sarah was a shareholder in the Energy and Environmental Practice Group at Bernstein Shur, an attorney in the Litigation Practice Group at Holland & Knight LLP in Boston, Massachusetts, and a law clerk to the Honorable Donald G. Alexander of the Maine Supreme Judicial Court.